You can report this to us confidentially.

-The Blue Badge parking scheme is intended to improve access for disabled people, however, the misuse of badges undermines the benefits of the scheme.
-It can also impact upon local traffic management and often creates hostility amongst other road users and members of the public.
+The Blue Badge parking scheme is intended to improve access for disabled people, however, Blue Badge misuse undermines the benefits of the scheme.
+It can also impact local traffic management and often creates hostility amongst other road users and members of the public.

 Examples of badge misuse include:

 - using an amended badge

 - using the badge of a deceased person

 - using a genuine badge where the registered user is not present

 Blue Badge misuse is an offence and could result in: